rse/obs-crop-control/README.md

 The particular, original use-case for this application is the following:

 - **High-Resolution Camera & Green-Screen**:
-  You are using a high-resolution (4K, 3840x2160px) camera on front of a physical green-screen and you replace the green-green with the [OBS Studio](https://obsproject.com) Chroma-Key source filter.
-Behind your camera is a background image or video media.
+  You are using a high-resolution (4K, 3840x2160px) camera in front of a physical green-screen and you replace the green-screen with the [OBS Studio](https://obsproject.com) *Chroma-Key* source filter.
+In OBS Studio, behind your camera, you are using an arbitrary background image or video media (visible through the alpha channel created by the *Chroma-Key* filter).

 - **Non-PTZ Camera Functionality**:
-  Your camera is a non-PTZ camera or you at least cannot use the PTZ functionality of your camera because of the green-screen (different angles and zoom-levels would require the background to adjust accordingly.
+  Your camera is a non-PTZ (Pan-Tilt-Zoom) camera or you at least cannot use the available PTZ functionality of your camera because of the green-screen (different angles and zoom-levels would require the background to adjust simultanously).

 - **Simulated Dynamics & Lower-Resolution Cameras**:
-  You want to still somewhat simulate multiple camera angles or zooms by cropping various Full-HD (1920x1080px) areas out of your 4K (3840x2160px) camera and treat those as some sort of "virtual cameras".
+  You want to still somewhat simulate multiple camera angles or zooms by just cropping various Full-HD (1920x1080px) areas out of your 4K (3840x2160px) camera video with the help of the OBS Studio *Crop/Pad* filter.
+You then treat those areas as some sort of "virtual cameras".
+  In order to dynamically and interactively change the *Crop/Pad* position and size parameters you use this control application.

 Setup
 -----

 The particular, original setup is the following:

-- You are producing your stream or recording with
+- You are producing your live-event with
-  [OBS Studio](https://obsproject.com) as your free video production software.
+  [OBS Studio](https://obsproject.com) as your free video streaming software.

 - You have the [OBS WebSockets](https://github.com/obsproject/obs-websocket),
   [OBS Source Dock](https://github.com/exeldro/obs-source-dock) and